projectshift/shift-boiler/docs/config.md

 # Configuration

-Since version 0.6.0 we are moving away from environment-specific config files and introducing environment variables-enhanced configuration system via `.env` files (see below).
-For that reason you will notice that the entire root `/config` directory is now gone.
+This section will explain how to configure an app that uses boiler app template.

 ## Default config

-[Default config](https://github.com/projectshift/shift-boiler/blob/master/boiler/config.py#L33) is now always applied to your app first before any other config to give you a set of sensible defaults that you can override by running your app with a minimal focused config.
+[Default config](https://github.com/projectshift/shift-boiler/blob/master/boiler/config.py#L33) is always applied to your app first before any other config to give you a set of sensible defaults that you can override by running your app with a minimal focused config.

-This is a great improvement that allows us to significantly simplify config inheritance, since now your configs do not have to extend from default base config and after eliminating root `/config` we do not have to use multiple inheritance which always caused issues that where tricky to debug (what config is this setting coming from?).
-Everything is much more straightforward now:
+This is a great improvement that allows us to significantly simplify config inheritance.
+A typical workflow to configure an is as follows:

   * First we apply default config
-  * Then you custom config is applied on top of that
+  * Then your custom config is applied on top of that

-In addition every config now follows a clear inheritance from the base configs provided by boiler.
+In addition every config follows a clear inheritance from the base configs provided by boiler.
 Here is an example of minimal application config:

 ```python
 class ProductionConfig(config.ProductionConfig):